-This author is a professor of Medieval History, and her stories are always incredibly detailed, obviously well done and all around lovely.
+Comments: This author is a professor of Medieval History, and her stories are always incredibly detailed, obviously well done and all around lovely.
 Her longest fic to date (June 2013) is a 80k post-Dance epic, but there are many one-shots as well.
-She usually writes Dany/Jorah and some incredibly well-done Jon/Sansa (honestly, she's slowly turning the fandom into J/S shippers all by herself), but also seems to have a soft spot for Jaime as well.
+She usually writes Dany/Jorah and some incredibly well-done Jon/Sansa (she's the main reason for the popularity of the J/S ship in ASOIAF fanfic), but also seems to have a soft spot for Jaime as well.

 Stories focused on the family and the friendly relationships of the cast.
 Plot-focused stories or light day-in-the-life stories.
 Pretty much anything that isn't focused on romance.The North Remembers by SilverRavenStar